RezaJF/hess/docs/faq.md

 Usually, negative variance estimates are caused by relatively small sample size of the GWAS.

+## Why does HESS give different estimate than LDSC?

+Overall, HESS and LDSC should give similar estimates.
+However, HESS and LDSC have different definitions of SNP-heritability and genetic covariance.
+Also, unlike LDSC, HESS does not account for population stratification in the GWAS summary stats.
+This could also cause the difference.

 ## What does the following error message mean?

 Some users experience the following error message in step 2 of the analysis.